Meet James B. Justice

 Tell Me About Brigitte.

-I’m happily engaged to my best friend, Brigitte Rankin, and we are the proud parents of a 5th grader in the Oxford School District.
+I’m happily married to my best friend, Brigitte Rankin, and we are the proud parents of two daughters, Kylie and Jeree.
 We’re regularly involved in school related activities as well as functions involving the Oxford-Lafayette Humane Society as well as other local groups.

 Why did you stay in Oxford after attending Law School at the University of Mississippi?